-8. The Board of Examiners will not take a decision as referred to in paragraph 6 until after the student has been given an opportunity to be heard.
-A hearing will not be necessary if the Board of Examiners determines that no fraud has been committed.

-9. Established cases of fraud will be recorded in the student's personal file.
+- committed, the Board of Examiners may impose one of the sanctions referred to in subsection 7-a to d upon every member of the group. - 9.
+The Board of Examiners will not take a decision as referred to in paragraph 6 until after the student has been given an opportunity to be heard.
+A hearing will not be necessary if the Board of Examiners determines that no fraud has been committed. - 10.
+Established cases of fraud will be recorded in the student's personal file.
 Access to this file is limited to the Board of Examiners and Academic Counsellors of the Faculty of Aerospace Engineering.